Ponce de Leon Park: History

 The original Ponce de Leon Park ballpark opened on the site in 1907.
-The structure was destroyed by fire in 1923.
+The structure was destroyed by fire on September 8, 1923.
 The ballpark was rebuilt in 1924 and named for club owner Rell J. Spiller.
-It reverted to the name Ponce de Leon Park in 1933.
+It reverted to the name Ponce de Leon Park in 1933, after Spiller had sold the ball club.

 Ponce de Leon was known for a magnolia tree in deep center field.
 Balls landing in the tree remained in play until Earl Mann took over the team in 1947 and moved the outfield wall in 50 feet.
 Both Babe Ruth and Eddie Mathews hit home runs that became stuck in the distant tree.
 Willie Mays hit a 460-foot home run to centerfield during an exhibition game that was part of the 1955 Mays-Newcombe All-Stars "barnstorming tour".

 The seating capacity of the park was about 20,000.
 On April 7, 1946, 21,006 fans saw the New York Yankees defeat the Crackers in a preseason exhibition.
 This was the largest baseball crowd to date in the city's history.

 The first integrated crowd of White European-Americans and Black and brown African-Americans at a professional sporting event in Atlanta took place at Ponce de Leon Park on April 8, 1962, for the preseason exhibition game between the Philadelphia Phillies and St. Louis Cardinals.
 The desegregation of public sporting events would enable the location of major league sports franchises in Atlanta beginning in 1966.

 After the Crackers moved to Atlanta Stadium in 1965, Ponce de Leon Park was demolished in favor of a shopping center (now also demolished) and today a strip mall, Midtown Place, occupies the location.
 The famous magnolia tree is still standing at the rear of the shopping center along the BeltLine trail.